-- (l) The head of the relevant department publishes the examination questions for the subject area part of the state final examination before the beginning of the academic year in the Student Information System. - (2) The number of questions for each subject area ranges from 15 to 40.
-The subject area part of the state final examination may focus on a subsection of a subject area. - (3) The examination questions are drawn by the student, and after drawing the questions the student is given adequate time for preparation. - (4) The relevant legal regulations and other resources are available to the student in the course of preparation and answering the questions.
+(1) The head of the relevant department publishes the examination questions for the subject area state examination before the beginning of the academic year in the Student Information System.

+(2) The number of examination questions for each subject area ranges from 15 to 40.
+The subject area state examination may focus on a subsection of a subject area.

+(3) One or more examination questions are drawn by the student, and after drawing the questions the student is given adequate time for preparation.

+(4) The relevant legal regulations and other resources are available to the student in the course of preparation and answering the examination questions drawn.
 The list of relevant legal regulations and other resources is published by the department in the Student Information System before the beginning of the academic year.